ooni/ooni.org/blog/zambia.rst

 .. figure:: zambia/pie-chart.png
    :alt: Pie chart

-   Pie chart

    Origin of the dropped connections to the webserver

 Who is breaking the connections?